 This is information for New Patients, including Frequently Asked Questions and Answers.

-Do We Take Insurance: Yes … however we MUST verify your coverage with your insurance company first in order to quote you the copay or coinsurance fees.
+Do We Take Insurance: Yes.
+Dr. Allen does.
+However we MUST verify your coverage with your insurance company first in order to quote you the copay or coinsurance fees.
 If verification is not done ahead of time, you will be considered a “cash Patient” and will pay the cash fees (quoted below) at your initial appointment.

 To verify your insurance, you MUST do the following prior to your appointment or your will be charged our cash fees.
 Click here for hours, info and cash fees.

 - Take a picture of the FRONT and BACK of your Insurance Card and

 - Email it to: DrAllen@SDRi.net

 - Include the patient’s FULL NAME regardless of whether it is on the card.
 (Often there are various family members listed.)

 - Include the patient’s FULL Date of Birth

 - Include a phone number we can call you if info is missing.

 Dr. Allen will confirm via email what your total cost will be for your initial New Patient Appointment.
 (If you are an existing patient, we MUST have your 2016 Insurance verified prior to your appointment as well.
 The same instructions apply.
 Please do so immediately so we can book your appointment asap!
 We do have Same-Day Appointments!!)